-We declared our independence from Great Britain 243 years ago this week.
-It happened after years of overreaching rule by King George III and Britain’s insistence on taxation without representation.
+We declared our independence from Great Britain this week 245 years ago.
+It happened after years of an overreaching rule by King George III and Britain’s insistence on taxation without representation.
 We had had enough.
 We were pushed into action over time.
 And act we did — finally.

-Patrick Henry’s call to action, “Give me liberty or give me death,” made in the spring of 1775, was the first strong public statement that proposed we would have to fight Britain if were to be free.
+Patrick Henry’s call to action: “Give me liberty or give me death,” made in the spring of 1775, was the first strong public statement that proposed we would have to fight Britain if were to be free.
 Before that, we believed that we could negotiate with Britain, and that somehow, we could make it work without confrontation.

 It was not to be.
-Henry stated it clearly: Our choice was liberty or death.
+Henry stated it clearly.
+Our choice was liberty or death.

 Our founders chose to take the challenge and declared our independence from Britain on July 4, 1776.
 When they signed the declaration, they knew that they were putting their lives at risk.
-They British would see them as traitors.
+They would be seen by the British as traitors.
 Yet they signed.
 They risked their lives for their freedom and for ours.

-Our Declaration of Independence proclaims: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness.
-That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed.”
+Our Declaration of Independence declares that “we hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain unalienable Rights, that among these are Life, Liberty and the pursuit of Happiness. — That to secure these rights, Governments are instituted among Men, deriving their just powers from the consent of the governed.”

 The declaration of these so-called self-evident truths sets us apart.
-Other nations are founded on power belonging to an individual (dictator) or a government (communism).
-That individual or government then gets to determine what rights are given to people.
+Other nations are founded on power belonging to an individual (dictatorship) or the government (communism).
+That individual or the government then gets to determine what rights are given to the people.